 Helping Clients Plan for Long-term Care

-Makofsky & Associates, P.C. has more than 20 years of experience in long-term care planning.
-We help clients receive Medicaid and Veterans’ Benefits to pay for care while employing strategies that let them protect their assets for their spouses without spending down all of their money on health care costs.
+Makofsky Law Group, P.C. has nearly 30 years of experience in long-term care planning.
+We help clients receive Medicaid benefits to pay for care while employing strategies that let them protect their assets for their spouses without spending down all of their money on health care costs.

 Hope for the Best, but Prepare for the Worst